gregoryzaied/civ-ipriot-smiley/knowledge_and_evidence.md

    >The Smiley class is the one that uses the SenseHat.
 It sets it up and controls what shows on the screen.
 2. Which of these classes directly interact with the SenseHat functionalities?
    > Your answer here
-   >Only the Smiley class talks directly to the SenseHat.
-The other classes like Happy and Sad just use Smiley’s functions to show stuff.
+   >Smiley is the only one that talks to SenseHat directly, but Happy, Sad, and Angry all use it too because they call `show()`.
+That method uses the SenseHat behind the scenes, so even though they don’t touch it directly, they’re still using it.
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
    > Your answer here
-   >Encapsulation means hiding the complex stuff inside a class so other parts of the code dont need to deal with it.
-In this project, the SenseHat stuff is hidden inside the Smiley class.
-Other classes like Happy and Sad don’t have to know how it works.
-They just call methods like show() to display the smiley.
-This makes it easier to change how the Sensehat works later, without breaking the rest of the code.
-It also makes things neater and more organised because only one part of the code handles the hardware.
+   >Abstraction is shown because the other classes don’t need to know how the SenseHat works—they just use `show()` and it handles everything.
+ Encapsulation is also there because the SenseHat object is kept inside the Smiley class.
+That stops other classes from messing with it directly and keeps the hardware stuff protected and clean.

 ### Sad Smileys Can’t Blink (Or Can They?)